Flameeyes/modsec-flameeyes/README.md

  * Why does Munin stop monitoring Apache after setting up the Ruleset?

-   Up to March 2011, Munin doesn't present itself with a specific User-Agent string, using instead the default libwww-perl header.
+   Up to March 2011, Munin didn't present itself with a specific User-Agent string, using instead the default libwww-perl header.
 This behaviour, though, conforms to that of a number of unknown scanners, and is thus blocked by the ruleset.